What is Information?

 Instead, on a daily basis you are bombarded with information.

 So, what do you do?
 You set up defenses!
 You set your phone to give you the latest news from your favorite publications–and receive it all in real time.
 You bookmark favorite websites.
 You subscribe to podcasts and audiobooks on topics of particular interest.
-Your Facebook, Twitter, and Instagram track your interests and pitch associated articles and ads.
-Perhaps you become so adept at filtering information that you successfully create an information silo that deletes any information that challenges or refutes what you believe to be true on a topic.
+In response, Facebook, Twitter, and Instagram track your interests and pitch associated articles and ads.
+Perhaps you become so adept at filtering information that you successfully create an information silo that eliminates any information that challenges or refutes what you believe to be true on a topic.

 Given information is now ubiquitous, you might hope people might use it to make more informed decisions.
 Ironically, however, this may not be the case.